sebas411/devsu-demo/README.md

 ### Database

+The database is generated as a file in the main path when the project is first run, and its name is `db.sqlite3`.

+Consider giving access permissions to the file for proper functioning.

-The database is managed with a PostgreSQL docker container.
+Note: The database for production is postgres.

 ## Usage